similarweb/finala/README.md

 ### How To Use

-Finala have 3 component:
+Finala is built from 3 components:

+* **API** - RESTful API server that receives events from the collector and serves the UI.
+See [example API configuration file](./configuration/api.yaml).

+* **UI** - The User Interface, display the data in a way that it'll look nice :).

-* **collector** - collect and analyzes resources from [collector.yaml](./configuration/collector.yaml). all resources that marked as under utilized reported to api component.
+* **Collector** - Collects and analyzes resources against their thresholds defined in [collector.yaml](./configuration/collector.yaml).
+All resources that marked as "under utilized" are reported back to the API component.
-In [collector.yaml](./configuration/collector.yaml) configuration you can multiple accounts and multiple regions that you want to collect.
+You can define multiple accounts and regions in the [collector.yaml](./configuration/collector.yaml) file.

 ```yaml
 providers: